tchibatron/dbeaver/Installation.md

 NOTE: Do not unzip the archive over a previous DBeaver version.
 4. Run the **dbeaver** executable.

-### Windows installer
+### Windows Installer
-Run installer executable.
-It will automatically upgrade version (if needed).
-Installer doesn’t change any system settings or Java installation.
-Included JRE will be accessible only for DBeaver.
-Windows installer distribution is the recommended way to install DBeaver.
-Besides other benefits it is the smallest (because of advanced archiving technology which is not available in case of plain zip archive).
+The installer distribution is the recommended way to install DBeaver on Windows.
+It is the most lightweight due to an advanced archiving technology that is uses and that is not available in the case of the ZIP archive.
+Besides this, the installer automatically upgrades DBeaver to the new version, if a previous version is already installed.
+To install DBeaver, run the installer executable and follow the instructions in its screens.
+NOTE:
+* The installer does not change any system settings or the Java installation.
+* The Included JRE will be accessible only for DBeaver.

 ### Debian package
 Run `sudo dpkg -i dbeaver-<version>.deb`.